martinjaros/thesis/sources/4-graphics.md

 The vertex shader processes geometry defined as array of verticies, it is executed per vertex.
 Result verticies are rasterized into fragments and then fragment shader is executed per fragment.
 Result fragments are then written into the framebuffer, each shader execution is done in parallel.
+Following figure shows how data are processed by the shader program.
+\clearpage

 ![OpenGL ES shader program][shaders]